-Even a cheap GPS cycling computer can record where you've been on your ride, logging your speed and other data every second or so, and providing you with a rich and complete log of each bike trip.
+One of the best cheap GPS cycling computers can record where you've been on your ride, logging your speed and other data every second or so, and providing you with a rich and complete log of each bike trip.
 Some can also guide your ride with on-screen maps and turn directions.
 These are the best cheap cycling GPS units we've found.

 The functions of a cheap GPS cycling computer are useful whether you're training and want to track effort and hills against speed, or whether you're exploring and want to know where you've been.
 There are probably as many ways of using GPS on a bike as there are cyclists.